 3) Back up your videos in a secure central place

 Backing up your videos is as essential as creating them.
 Without this, you could be at the risk of losing your content anytime.
 So, it would be best to set up a system that automatically backs up your videos to a central space.
-This should be a secure space like a hard drive, Dropbox, or a video management system.
+This should be a secure space like a (external) hard drive, cloud storage, or a video management system.

 You can create a backup offline and online for more ease.
 This way, you can keep track of them and use them on the go.